lucarraro/rivnet/README.md

 # rivnet

-An R- package allowing seamless extraction of river networks from Digital Elevation Models data.
+An R-package allowing seamless extraction of river networks from Digital Elevation Models data.

 ## What this package does